Throughout his career as Packers GM, Brian Gutekunst has shown that he is always willing to make moves in the draft.

 Given that, here are some potential trade options for the Packers where the math works out for a possible deal:

-So there are the most likely ranges the Packers could move down to if they weren’t in love with anyone when their pick came up and they wanted to add some extra picks.
+So there are the most likely ranges the Packers could move up to if they had their eye on a specific player.

-We don’t know what the Packers are thinking or who might be available, but we do know that Gutekunst has a history of moving around and it is a key part of his draft strategy.
+We don’t know what the Packers are thinking or who might be available, but we do know that Gutekunst has a history of trading up and it is a key part of his draft strategy.
 With 10 picks for the Packers, this should be an exciting draft.

 Want to learn more!?

 Don’t just watch the draft – understand it and learn why GMs make the moves they do.

 Get more insight into how winning teams build through the draft (and how losing teams fail)!

 Start with a introduction to how the draft works then get deep into understanding draft strategy with our draft book (rated a #1 New Release): A Fan’s Guide To Understanding The NFL Draft: Strategies, Tactics, And Case Studies For Building A Professional Football Team

 Then jump into free agency with another #1 New Release: A Fan’s Guide To NFL Free Agency Hits and Misses to better understand this critical part of the NFL offseason and see where teams have found (or missed) success in this critical component of team-building.